Skip to main content

 Together with Dr John Lamping of Google and Dr Vijay Saraswat of IBM TJ Watson Research Lab, Professor Mary Dalrymple is one of the architects of Glue Semantics, a theory of the syntax-semantics interface.
 It is compatible with various syntactic frameworks, though most work within the glue framework has been conducted within Lexical Functional Grammar.
 Professor Dalrymple, Dr Louise Mycock, and Dr John Lowe's handbook The Oxford Reference Guide to Lexical Functional Grammar provides an introduction to glue, and glue analyses for many of the syntactic constructions discussed in the work.

-Semantics and psycholinguistics
+Semantics and Psycholinguistics

 Professor Matt Husband, Associate Professor of Psycholinguistics, undertakes psycholinguistics research into semantics and the syntax-semantics interface, with recent projects on quantifier restrictions and illusory NPI licensing, the role of focus alternatives, and the processing of scalar implicatures (see above).
 Professor Husband and Dr Altshuler are jointly investigating coherence phenomena in real-time processing.